xhyrom/discord-datamining/data/blog/posts/fun-things-to-do-on-discord-apps-activities/content.md

         <div class="blog-post-content w-richtext">
             <h2><strong>How to Play Games and Activities Directly on Discord<br></strong></h2>
             <p>Checkers, word games, checkers, minigolf, checkers… did I mention checkers?
 I like checkers, especially when I can play it directly in Discord!&nbsp;</p>
-            <p>Activities are a selection of a ton of fun and — depending on who you play with — casual games and shared experiences that Nitro subscribers can launch at any time.
+            <p>Activities are a selection of a ton of fun and — depending on who you play with — casual games and shared experiences that anyone can launch at any time.
 Next time you’re on a call in either a server or in DMs, <strong>use the rocketship button</strong> to choose between over a dozen Activities to play, directly within Discord.&nbsp;<br></p>
             <figure class="w-richtext-figure-type-image w-richtext-align-fullwidth" style="max-width:1600pxpx">
                 <div><img src="https://assets-global.website-files.com/5f9072399b2640f14d6a2bf4/6476736ed30382019027d8ba_266cd5d9.png" alt="A group of six friends playing Sketch Heads during a Discord call."></div>
             </figure>
             <p>What exactly is available?
 You’ll find the full list of Activities over at <a href="https://discord.com/blog/server-activities-games-voice-watch-together">the dedicated Activities blog</a>.
 It’s always updated with the latest releases, so take a peek once in a while and see what’s new in the world of Activities on Discord.&nbsp;</p>
-            <p>Activities are supported on both desktop and mobile.
-If you’ve got Discord Nitro, you’ll be able to start a game of Checkers with your friends on the go.
+            <p>Activities are supported on both desktop and mobile, so you’ll be able to start a game of Checkers with your friends on the go.
 And other games I guess, but ya’know… checkers is cool.&nbsp;</p>
         </div>
     </div>
     <div id="heading-7" class="rich-wrapper">